This is the total number of years it takes to repay a mortgage in full.

 A charge levied by money lenders to offset their expenses incurred to set up the mortgage loan.

-rate of interest will fluctuate in accordance with a bank trend setting rate.
+Rate of interest will fluctuate in accordance with a bank trend setting rate.
 This is typically the bank prime rate.
 Adjusted on a predetermined basis, usually monthly, the mortgage rate can be set below, equal to or above the trend setting rate and will move up and down accordingly with that rate.

 The seller in a real estate transaction.